ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 First we’ll cross the Romania-Moldova border at the remote and desolate post of Giurgiulești, Moldova’s only port on the Danube, and then head to the sleepy Gagauz city of Vulcănești, a forgotten provincial outpost of concrete Soviet blocks and exotic cultural heritage: the Gagauzes are, in fact, a heavily Russified obscure Turkic ethnicity, professing Christian Orthodoxy and speaking an endangered language very few people outside the region have ever heard the sound of.

-From Vulcănești we’ll then enter Ukraine and specifically the remote and melancholic region of Budjak, a multiethnic flatland of Wes-Anderson-style roadside cafés and crumbling Soviet blocks.
+From Vulcănești we’ll then enter the former Soviet republic of Ukraine and specifically the remote and melancholic region of Budjak, a multiethnic flatland of Wes-Anderson-style roadside cafés and crumbling Soviet blocks.

 Travelling through the Budjak steppes, we’ll reach the Tuslovsky Lagoons, a group of limans boasting a rich and diverse ecosystem with thriving bird rookeries and ichthyic fauna.